PoohL0ve/data_analytics/SQL-Learn/SQL.md

 CAST(4.5 as DECIMAL(2, 2));
 ```
 ### Views
 Views are a re-usable mechanism used for querying data from a database or table.
+It is the virtual table of a  saved result of a SELECT statement.
 It has the syntax:
 ```sql
 CREATE [OR REPLACE]
 [ALGORITHM = {UNDEFINED | MERGE | TEMPTABLE}]